liquibase/liquibase-neo4j/README.md

  - is uniquely identified by the combination of `id` and `author`
  - defines one to many write operations, also known as **changes**
  - is bound to its own transaction
- - is by default immutable: changing query will result in an execution error.
+ - is by default immutable: changing its queries will result in an execution error.
 That can be changed with the `runOnChange` attribute
  - is by default incremental: it will be run only once against the same target database.
 That can be changed with the `runAlways` attribute

 Here, there is a single migration (change set).